 Have a Drink in Bairro Alto on a Rooftop for Sunset

-A little hidden gem in Lisbon is the Rooftop bar at the Barrio Alto Hotel!
+A little hidden gem in Lisbon is the Rooftop bar at the Bairro Alto Hotel!
 It is the BEST place to have a cocktail as the sun sets over the city.

 It might be smart to call ahead and see if you can get a reservation.
 As a solo traveler, I often get lucky and can sneak in, but you might want to play it safe.

-It’s almost safe to assume that you won’t miss the 2 famous squares in Lisbon, the Praca do Comercio and Rossio Square!
+It’s almost safe to assume that you won’t miss the two famous squares in Lisbon, the Praça do Comércio and Rossio Square!

 Things not to miss in Praca do Comercio are: